contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Feeling same-sex attraction is not a sin.
 Members who have these feelings and do not pursue or act on them are living in accordance with Heavenly Father’s plan for His children and with Church doctrine.
 Leaders support and encourage them in their resolve to live according to the commandments of the Lord.
 Members with these feelings may receive Church callings, have temple recommends, and receive temple ordinances if they are worthy.
 Male Church members may receive and exercise the priesthood.

-All members who keep their covenants will receive all promised blessings in the eternities whether or not their circumstances allow them to receive the blessings of eternal marriage and parenthood in this life (see [Mosiah 2:41](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/2.41?lang=eng#p41)).
+All members who keep their covenants will receive all promised blessings in the eternities whether or not their circumstances allow them to receive the blessings of eternal marriage and parenthood in this life (see [Mosiah 2:41](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/2?lang=eng&id=p41#p41)).

 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) The Church provides the following resources to better understand and support people whose lives are affected by same-sex attraction:

-* “[Same-Sex Attraction](https://www.churchofjesuschrist.org/study/manual/gospel-topics/same-sex-attraction?lang=eng),” Gospel Topics, topics.ChurchofJesusChrist.org
+* “[Same-Sex Attraction](https://www.churchofjesuschrist.org/study/manual/gospel-topics/same-sex-attraction?lang=eng),” Topics and Questions, topics.ChurchofJesusChrist.org
 * “[Same-Sex Attraction](https://www.churchofjesuschrist.org/topics/gay),” Life Help, ChurchofJesusChrist.org

 In addition to the inspired help of Church leaders, members may benefit from professional counseling.
 Leaders may contact Family Services for assistance.
 See [31.3.6](31.md#3136-professional-counseling-and-therapy) for contact information.